 July signals the beginning of heat all through these months.
 The pinch of the season and the hottest weather is in August.
 At this time tourist arrivals reach their peak.

-Summer is a great time for swimming and sunbathing.
-Abundance of festivals in Malta.
+Summer is a great time for swimming, sunbathing and enjoying one of Malta's summer music festivals.
 At Victoria Gozo the international arts festivals bringing artists from various countries to perform.

 And the Valletta film festival during its last few years since it started has already made headlines with its success.